alexdrone/Store/README.md

 ```

 Now we need a `Reducer` that implements the business logic for the actions defined in `Counter.Action`.
-The reducer will have to change the state (that is owned by the  `Store`) and to do that in a synchronized fashion we use the `updateState(closure:)` function.
+The reducer will have to change the state (that is owned by the  `Store`) and to do that in a synchronised fashion we use the `updateState(closure:)` function.

 ```swift